-This section contains standards for bicycle racks.
-For bike racks to be located in the Furnishing Zone of the streetscape at the Foggy Bottom campus, refer to The Foggy Bottom Streetscape Plan.
+This section contains standards for bicycle racks in bicycle storage rooms.
+For bicycle racks to be located in the Furnishing Zone of the streetscape at the Foggy Bottom campus, refer to reference standard 'The Foggy Bottom Streetscape Plan' and Specification Guidelines 32 00 00, Landscape Guidelines and Exterior Improvements.